NHERI-SimCenter/HydroUQ/Examples/hdro-0005/README.rst

 --------

-This complete our HydroUQ validation example for stocahstic wave-loading on a simple frame structure.
+This completes our HydroUQ validation example for stochastic wave-loading on a simple frame structure.

 .. _hdro-0005-references: